On existence of solutions to non-convex minimization problems: Implications for Nonconvex Problems

-By combining these relations with~\eqref{eq-almost}, again we have that $X_\infty\cap \mathcal{K}(f)\subseteq\mathcal{R}(X)\cap\mathcal{R}(f)$ and the result follows as in the preceding case. \end{proof} In Theorem~\ref{thm-nonconvex-functional}, we could not write the cone $\mathcal{R}(X)$ in terms of such cones of the individual sets defining the set $X$, as there is no particular rule that can be applied here, in general.
-In the case when $X$ and the functions $g_j$ are convex, the conditions (C1) and (C2) of Theorem~\ref{thm-nonconvex-functional} coincide, since $(L_0(g_j))_\infty=\mathcal{K}(g_j)$ for all $j$ by Proposition~\ref{prop-level-set}.
+In Theorem~\ref{thm-nonconvex-functional}, we could not write the cone $\mathcal{R}(X)$ in terms of such cones of the individual sets defining the set $X$, as there is no particular rule that can be applied here, in general.
+When $X$ and the functions $g_j$ are convex, the conditions (C1) and (C2) of Theorem~\ref{thm-nonconvex-functional} coincide, since $(L_0(g_j))_\infty=\mathcal{K}(g_j)$ for all $j$ by Proposition~\ref{prop-level-set}.

+We next provide another result for the case when the constraint set $C$ is convex and the functions $g_j$ are convex.